TorstenR/StreamCapture/README.md

 Note: please don't attempt to use unless you're fairly technically minded.
 To state the obvious, if anyone wants to contribute, that'd be great!

 ###News:
+- Feb 5, 2017: Added the notion of network speed to determine best servers and channels.
+There's even an up front general network speed test.
+Yes, this means that you can put in multiple servers now in appconfig.  (in fact, it's a requirement)
 - Feb 3, 2017: Finally added long overdue error checking.
 It's not yet complete, but at least it'll catch the big configuration errors right away.
 - Feb 2, 2017: I've just posted a pretty major refactor which should make the code more readable.
 In additon, there is now a new .json file which defines the keywords and the like.
 Please read the documentation below for more information on this.
 - Feb 2, 2017: I tested on mac and it seemed to work great - after updated appconfig.json with the correct paths of course.